These plants grow effortlessly in low-water conditions and bloom in an array of colors

 Hummingbirds can't resist this sun-loving flower that produces spectacular blooms for months.

-These succulents' sculptural shapes make them perfect candidates for bold, contemporary gardens.
+Agave plants' sculptural shapes make these succulents perfect candidates for bold, contemporary gardens.

 The desert native with grooved, spiny branches can survive on rainfall but grows and blooms best if soaked deeply once a month.